 Interest rate risk is the potential for interest rates to be different than expected.
 For public plans, short-term fluctuations in interest rates have little or no effect because the plan's liability is usually measured based on the expected return on assets.
 Longer-term trends in interest rates, however, can have a powerful effect.
 The chart below shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
 As interest rates generally declined through 2020, plans faced a choice: maintain the same level of risk and reduce the expected rate of return, maintain the same expected rate of return and take on more investment risk, or some combination of the two strategies.
-With recent action by the Federal Reserve, 10-year Treasury bond yields have increased rapidly from 0.7% as of October 2020, to 2.0% as of October 2021, and over 4.0% in October 2022.
+Over the past three years, 10-year Treasury bond yields have increased rapidly from 0.7% as of October 2020, to 4.8% as of October 2023.
 If these higher Treasury bond yields persist, plans may be able to achieve the expected returns with less exposure to investment risk.
 However, if these higher Treasury bond yields prove temporary, plans could quickly find the pressure returning to further reduce discount rates or increase their exposure to investment risk.